CaringCaribou/caringcaribou/README.md

 ## Rationale
 We are lacking a security testing tool for automotive.
 A zero-knowledge tool that can be dropped onto any automotive network and collect information regarding what services exist and what vulnerabilities exist.
 This is a start.

-The start of this work is done as part of the HeavenS research project.
+The start of this work was done as part of the HeavenS research project.

 ## Features
 Currently this is just a bunch of python files, typically one per area-of-interest.
 In time, the idea is to build a master application that takes arguments and then imports and executes modules as required.